biosails/BioX-Workflow-Command-Docs/quick-start-simple-workflow.md

 -2 data/processed/Sample_03/trimmomatic/Sample_03_read2_trimmomatic_2PE.fastq.gz \
 -S data/processed/Sample_03/bowtie2/Sample_03_aligned.sam
 ```

+### Altogether Now

+This is the entire workflow as a whole.

 Starting with trimmomatic\_gzip, I removed the _'_/home/user/my\_analysis' in order to make the file more readable.